thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 If you select a recommendation and then click the **Menu** button on your remote, a launch menu appears in the lower-right corner.
 The menu shows different viewing options.

 {% include image.html file="firetv/getting_started/images/recommendations-watchnow" type="png" %}
-The text shown in the launch menu &mdash; \"Watch\" &mdash; might differ across recommendations.
+The text shown in the launch menu &mdash; \"Open\" &mdash; might differ across recommendations.
 Depending on the string set by the app, a recommendation can show any of the following strings:

 *  Watch
 *  Resume